jonhanke/jonhanke.github.io/_posts/2015-10-25-Regularization-for-Regular-People.md

 name of Linear Regression.

-In general, once we have three points it's impossible to find a line that goes through all threee of them, and the “best" line is given by minimizing the “sum of the squares error" between the \\(y\\)-values of the line and the points for each of their \\(x\\)-values.
+In general, once we have three points it's impossible to find a line that goes through all three of them, and the “best" line is given by minimizing the “sum of the squares error" between the \\(y\\)-values of the line and the points for each of their \\(x\\)-values.
 There are several well-known ways of finding this best line, but we'll settle here for a beautiful picture.